William Joppy vs. Roberto Duran

 - Judge: Derek Milham

-- World Boxing Association Middleweight Title (1st defense by Joppy)
+- World Boxing Association Middleweight Title (1st defense of 2nd reign by Joppy)

 'No mas' — again — for Duran